KeyHole

 No debugger in C#?

-I don’t get it. <strong>Anatoly</strong> discusses how he (along with other people he quotes) don’t use the debugger in C# or any other managed code and letting the runtime find the exception and let it “deal” with it.
+I don’t get it.
+Anatoly discusses how he (along with other people he quotes) don’t use the debugger in C# or any other managed code and letting the runtime find the exception and let it “deal” with it.
 Now I don’t know these people and they could probably be correct in the context of the applications they write, but I don’t agree with their viewpoint.
-Sure there are applications that would not warrant the use of a debugger (like HelloWolrd *grin*), but most of the applications I design and work on are fairly complex and the debugger is a very invaluable tool!...
+Sure there are applications that would not warrant the use of a debugger (like HelloWolrd *grin*), but most of the applications I design and work on are fairly complex and the debugger is a very invaluable tool!
+Exceptions are very expensive (as discussed here ) and should be used wisely!
+Of all the features of Whidbey, the one I am most excited about is the huge improvements in the debugger and also how you an extend the debugger with GUI to inspect your complex data types.
+The point also holds for any managed language and not just .NET.
+What do you think? ...

 June 12, 2004 · Amit Bahree